jeremyrdavis/quarkus-cafe-demo/README.md

 ## Overview

-The application consists of 4 microservices:
+The application consists of 4 microservices,:
 * Web
 * Core
 * Kitchen
 * Barista

+2 projects containing depencies for the microservices,:
+* Domain
+* Test Utils

+and a development utiltiy:
+* JSON Service

 There is an additional microservice used for testing: Customermock